ikle/srr/doc/proc-segment.md

 exist.
 Might return an out-of-memory error (ENOMEM) if a region is removed in the middle of an existing segment, as such removal may require splitting the segment into two separate segments.

+In the case of using a segmented memory model, it is impossible to remove part of the segment region at the beginning of the segment (this would require changing the address of the beginning of the segment), as well as to remove part of the region in the middle.
+In this case, a busy error (EBUSY) is returned.
+(Removing an area at the end of a segment simply changes the size of the segment.)

 ### Request Information about a Segment